 Absolute highlight is the rio Barbaira, a tiny creek that has created a series of laghetti, turquoise natural pools immersed in the green surroundings.
 These can be reached with a short hike from the central piazza and offer a refreshing escape from the summer heat (there’s even a waterfall!) – don’t forget to stop by the tiny shop in the piazza before heading to the laghetti and stock up on picnic goodies.
 The more adventurous ones can also go canyoning, as well as enjoy some great hike routes to nearby villages.

-Back to the main road, it’s time to get ready for the real gem of the valley, Apricale.
-It’s a short drive from Rocchetta Nervina and along the way you can stop at Isolabona, where it’s worth taking a walk around the hamlet.
+Back on the main road, it’s time to get ready for the real gem of the valley, Apricale.
+It’s a short drive from Rocchetta Nervina and along the way you can stop at Isolabona, a where it’s worth taking a walk around the small hamlet.
 From the road Apricale appears in all its beauty, with a multitude of houses piled on top of one another.

 By now you’ll probably be familiar with the layout of these villages, but Apricale offers something more.
 Its steep alleys are dressed with hand-painted murals depicting scenes from village life and its inhabitants are somehow obsessed with cats – no joking, cats are everywhere, even painted on the handmade wooden letter boxes that decorate most front doors!